 In single-Sponsor deals, share transfer restrictions on pre-IPO shareholders (other than compliance with underwriters' lock-ups and compliance with securities laws) rarely continue post-IPO, but are more common in club deals.
-The prevalence of transfer restrictions in club deals reflects the fact that Sponsor shareholders, who typically hold substantial stakes in the public company, wish to control the timing and volume of any sales of shares by other Sponsors to reduce the risk of "front running."
+Typically, transfer restrictions are more common in club deals, as Sponsor shareholders, who usually hold substantial stakes in the public company, wish to control the timing and volume of any sales of shares by other Sponsors to reduce the risk of "front running."

-In 60% of the club deals we surveyed, Sponsors included in post-IPO stockholder agreements some of the legal mechanisms typically included in private company stockholder agreements with respect to transfer restrictions, rights and obligations, as highlighted in the chart below.
+In 17% of the club deals we surveyed, Sponsors included in post-IPO shareholder agreements some of the legal mechanisms typically included in private company shareholder agreements with respect to transfer restrictions, rights and obligations, as highlighted in the chart below.